Masari signs Katsina 2020 Appropriation Bill into law – The Sun Nigeria

 “It is also predicted on implementing the projects we are sure we can execute, based on the revenue that will accrue to the state including internally generated revenue.

-“We will make sure we try as much as possible to impact positively on the lives of the people were represent.”
+“We will make sure we try as much as possible to impact positively on the lives of the people we represent.”

-Masari said that government would endeavour to involve more people in the budget process, promising to “revamp the Department of Special Duties and Department of Budget and Planning.
+Masari said that henceforth, government would endeavour to involve more of the people in the budget process as according to him, “we will revamp the Department of Special Duties and Department of Budget and Planning.

-“We want to ensure that they reach out to the general public in order for them to understand the meaning and purpose of budget and to actively participate in the process.
+“We want to ensure that they reach out to the general public in order for them to understand the meaning and purpose of budget’’, he said.

-“We will start this during the third quarter of this year by having town hall meetings with stakeholders so that we have their input and advice as we need to expand the participation of the general public, especially our people who live in the rural areas.”

 Leave a Reply